FRENCH PARTISANS TARGET GERMAN OCCUPIERS

 Paris, Occupied France August 21, 1941

 On this date in 1941 in Paris, well over a year after the hardstepping German Wehrmacht (armed forces) and Gestapo (Germany’s sinister secret police) had entered the French capital and settled in, a 22‑year-old Communist member of the French Resistance named Pierre Georges (noms de guerre, Frédo and Colonel Fabien) fired two bullets into the back and head of Alfons Moser, a young German naval ensign, in the Barbès-Rochechouart Métro station, not far from the Gare du Nord in the 10th arrondissement (district).
 Very public and very bold, these were the opening shots of the partisan warfare that would soon paralyze German occupation forces all over France.
-Adolf Hitler demanded the immediate execution of one hundred hostages.
-The number was reduced to ten.
+Adolf Hitler demanded the immediate execution of 100 hostages.
+The number was reduced to 10.
 Maréchal (Marshal) Philippe Pétain, the doddering 85‑year-old titular head of the French government (by this time, almost certainly senile), proposed that his collaborationist Vichy regime carry out the executions by guillotine (a favorite of French police) in public; however, German military authorities, fearing repercussions from the French public, insisted that the executions be done in private.

-Beginning on August 28 and over the next several days, French judges sent eleven innocent Frenchmen to their deaths.
+Beginning on August 28 and over the next several days, French judges sent 11 innocent Frenchmen to their deaths.
 Between August and the end of 1941, there were 68 serious, mostly hit-and-run attacks on Germans in and around Paris alone.
-The brutality with which these attacks was met; the mass executions of hostages (500 within several months of Moser’s assassination); the absence of over a million young and middle-aged men who were in prison, concentration or POW camps, in hiding, or in exile; the constant ID checks on the street and in Métro stations; the repression, roundups, and deportation of French-born and nationalized immigrant Jews; and the growing wartime shortages of rationed consumer goods (for example, food, tobacco, clothing, and shoes—leather stocks had been requisitioned by the German military) that gave rise to a vigorous black market—all these things were at last combining to turn average French citizens against the German occupiers and their Vichy French servants.
+The brutality with which these attacks was met; the mass executions of hostages (500 within several months of Moser’s assassination); the absence of over a million young and middle-aged men who were in prison, concentration or POW camps, in hiding, or in exile; the constant ID checks on the street and in Métro stations; the repression, roundups, and deportation of French-born and nationalized immigrant Jews; and the growing wartime shortages of rationed consumer goods (for example, food, tobacco, clothing, and shoes—leather stocks had been requisitioned by the German military) that gave rise to a vigorous black market—all these things were at last combining to turn average French citizens against the German occupiers and Vichy French servants.
 Marshal Pétain himself remarked that “from various parts of France, I begin to feel an unpleasant wind getting up.”

 Young Moser’s brazen murder marked a turning point in the French Resistance, and the wind never let up.
-Large and small resistance operations culminated in two horrific German reprisals on June 9 and 10, 1944, in Tulle and Oradour-sur-Glane in Central France.
+Large and small resistance operations culminated in 2 horrific German reprisals on June 9 and 10, 1944, in Tulle and Oradour-sur-Glane in Central France.
 In reprisal for résistants killing, harrying, and slowing them down as they attempted to reach the Allied beachheads in Normandy following D-Day (June 6), officers and men of the 2nd SS Panzer Division “Das Reich,” one of Hitler’s most elite and murderous armored outfits, together with some of the Nazi Party’s Sicherheitsdienst (German Security Service) and Vichy Milice (militia), rounded up 500 men, women, and children of Tulle, near Limoges in South-Central France, and hanged 99 from trees, balconies, and street lights.
 Surveying the scene, SS officers laughed, drank, and snapped photographs.
 The next day the bloodthirsty killers ringed the nearby sleepy hamlet of Oradour-sur-Glane, herded the women and children into a church, which they set on fire, shot the men singly or in small groups, killing a total of 642 villagers, burned the hamlet to the ground, and pillaged its livestock.
 Only 7 inhabitants escaped to tell this story of criminal madness.

 Speaking of criminal madness, according to French sources, between May 1940 and September 1944 a total of 6,000 Frenchmen were massacred or killed (massacrés) by the Germans and their “allies,” 25,000 were shot (fusillés), and 27,000 résistants died during deportation (the last train of déportés left Paris for the East on August 17, 1944, a week before the city’s liberation).
 The body count doesn’t include the tens of thousands of résistants and déportés (76,000 Jewish déportés alone) who died in transit or following their incarceration in POW camps, concentration camps, or death factories in Germany and Eastern Europe.

 Few accounts of wartime France have affected me more deeply than Caroline Moorehead’s heartbreaking yet inspiring history of 230 women of the French Resistance, age 17 to 67, who were sent by Philippe Pétain’s collaborationist Vichy regime to Nazi death camps in the East.
-Only forty-nine of these résistantes returned to a liberated France.
+Only 49 of these résistantes returned to a liberated France.
 Drawing from interviews with these women and their families, and from chilling records she accessed in French, German, and Polish archives, Moorehead traces the grim 27-month odyssey of these women in A Train in Winter.
 Their collective voices are a remarkable testament to extraordinary courage, survival, and the enduring power of friendship in a world scarcely imaginable.
 Moorehead’s book is on my short list of books to read twice.—Norm Haskett

 Cold-Blooded Killers: “Das Reich” in Oradour-sur-Glane, Occupied France, June 10, 1944